 - Read More: LoL: Akshan Disabled for Worlds 2021

 The Oracle Lens, the final trinket, does not allow you to deploy a ward, but instead, reveals stealthed wards and opponents near you, and even disables wards it reveals.
 It can be very important to deny enemy vision, but disabling a ward can also let you pull off a gank without letting the enemy know.
 If you did that, do not attack the ward – the enemy team will see it was attacked.

 Finally, control wards are purchased in the shop and a champion can only have one deployed at a time.
 They are not stealthed, do not expire on their own and reveal and disable any non-control ward in their radius and even reveal stealthed champions or traps – but not champions with true invisibility like Akali or Shaco.

 Since wards are limited, it is important to use them on locations enemies will try to come from.
-Many people playing in a side lane will ward the nearest bush in a river but this does not always give you enough time to react.
+Many people playing in a side lane will ward the nearest bush in a river, but this does not always give you enough time to react.

 it, where there is often a blast cone.
-Move your vision to where you will be fighting, warding the enemy jungle if you have an advantage and your own if you are pressed back – but always try to ensure you have a
+Move your vision to where you will be fighting.
+Ward the enemy jungle if you have an advantage, and your own if you are pressed back – but always try to ensure you have a

 ward near a big objective shortly before it spawns.